Wiehle–Reston East station

-Characteristics
+Station design

-The station is located within the median of Virginia State Route 267, similar to the Orange Line, which travels within the median of Interstate 66 between Ballston and Vienna.
-The station is about 5.8 mi from Spring Hill, the next station to the east.
+The station is located within the median of Virginia State Route 267, similar to the Orange Line, which travels within the median of Interstate 66 west of Ballston–MU station, which is about 5.8 mi from Spring Hill, the next station to the east.
 It has approximately 2,300 parking spaces to the north of the road.
 Its main platform has a height of 5 ft at its east end and 6.5 ft at its west end.

 The station was the staging point for the Metropolitan Washington Airports Authority's Silver Line Express Bus, which traveled in about 15 minutes between the station and Washington Dulles International Airport every 15 to 20 minutes with a fare of $5.00 until the opening of Phase 2 of the Silver Line.
-The Fairfax Connector Route 983 bus travels to the Airport and the Smithsonian National Air and Space Museum's Udvar-Hazy Center every 20 minutes, while the Connector's Route 981 bus travels to the Airport when the Center is closed.
 The paved Washington & Old Dominion Railroad Trail (W&OD Trail) crosses Wiehle Avenue (Virginia State Route 828) 0.3 mi northeast of the station.